hadley/adv-r/README.md

 * Use inconsolata 10pt, and export at 300 dpi scaled to 100%.

+* Set grid to 1cm with 10 minor units.
+Default scalar size is 6mm x 6mm.

 Book:

 * Inconsolata scaled (by fontspec) to match main font is 9.42pt.